markmo/dltemplate/README.rst

 47. Using Reinforcement Learning to optimize a Software Defined Network (SDN).
 48. Introduction to Policy Gradients.
 49. Experiments in finding best-in-class short-text classifier.
+50. fastText (Facebook Research) performance in text classification tasks.
+51. Using Transfer Learning in NLP to achieve state-of-the-art performance in text classification.

 Datasets